avnet-iotconnect/iotc-stm32-n6-demos/doc/QUICKSTART.md

 5. Select the template `n6uvc` from the template dropdown box
 6. Leave the Device Certificate as "Auto-generated"
 7. Click `Save & View`
-9. Click the link for `Connection Info` and then the icon in the top-right and save the file "MySTN6-certificates.zip" into your working directory.
+8. `Downloading device certificate/key`: Click the link for `Connection Info` and then the icon in the top-right and save the file "MySTN6-certificates.zip" into your working directory.
 These certificates will be written to the PMOD in a subsequent section.

 ## 8. Obtain /IOTCONNECT Connection Info
 * The Company ID (`CPID`) and Environment (`ENV`) variables identifying your unique /IOTCONNECT account will be used to instruct the PMOD how to connect to the platform.
 This information is located in the `Settings` -> `Key Vault` section of the platform.